mojaloop/mojaloop/contribute/Documentation-Style-Guide.md

 In most cases, Mojaloop follows the latest edition of the Associated Press Stylebook.
 The following are foundation-specific guidelines which have been updated and slightly modified.

 ### Academic degrees
-In most cases, you don’t need to mention a person’s academic degrees.
-It’s never necessary to mention a bachelor’s degree.
+In most cases, you don't need to mention a person's academic degrees.
+It's never necessary to mention a bachelor's degree.

 When you do mention academic degrees, as with formal bios, try to avoid abbreviations like Ph.D. by writing: John Jones, who has a doctorate in psychology.
 If that's cumbersome, use the abbreviation the first time you refer to a person, after his or her full name, and set it off with a comma.
 Example: _Jane Smith, M.D., M.P.H._

-Note that associate degrees are not possessive, unlike bachelor’s and master’s degrees.
+Note that associate degrees are not possessive, unlike bachelor's and master's degrees.

 ### Acronyms
 Spell out all acronyms on first reference.
 Include the acronym in parentheses immediately after the full spelling only if you refer to it again in the document.
 Example: _Kofi Annan, chairman of the board of the Alliance for a Green Revolution in Africa (AGRA), traveled to Nairobi this month.
 It was his first visit to the AGRA office._

 ### Ampersand
-Only use an ampersand (&) when it’s part of a formal name like the Bill & Melinda Gates Foundation.
+Only use an ampersand (&) when it's part of a formal name like the Bill & Melinda Gates Foundation.
 In all other cases, spell out and.

 ### Bill & Melinda Gates Foundation
 Our formal legal name is the Bill & Melinda Gates Foundation.
 Use it on first reference.
 Always use the ampersand (&) and always capitalize Foundation when Bill & Melinda Gates comes before it.

-Never abbreviate the foundation’s name as _BMGF_.
+Never abbreviate the foundation's name as _BMGF_.

 Never translate the foundation name into other languages, as it is a proper noun.
 The one exception to this is when translating the foundation's name into Chinese, in which case translation is acceptable.